odinhaus/Suffuz/README.md

 Obviously, imposing response delays won't be appropriate for all systems, as it could have the side-effect of reducing overall system throughput, so additional mechanisms might be required to determine how to compute the delay factor, based on the system-wide average capacity, for example, which could be broadcast regularly over a designated channel, and incorporated into the delay computation function.
 That's all up to you, and your use cases.
 Either way, Suffūz supports it in any form that you need.

+In the latter case, where the same work request is distributed across N concurrent nodes, delaying responses probably makes less sense, so you'd likely only want to optionally configure the nomination threshold for those routes, and allow all workers that pass the nomination test to complete and return the results of their work as soon as possible.